 Rabeprazole (By mouth)

 Treats heartburn, stomach ulcers, gastroesophageal reflux disease (GERD), esophagus damage, and conditions that cause your stomach to make too much acid, such as Zollinger-Ellison syndrome.
-This medicine may be used in combination with antibiotics to treat H pylori stomach infections and ulcers.
-This medicine is a proton pump inhibitor (PPI).
+This medicine may be used with antibiotics to treat H pylori stomach infections and ulcers.

 When This Medicine Should Not Be Used